Query expansion techniques for information retrieval: A survey: Query Expansion

-Discussing mixture model method, reference \cite{zhai2001model} considers the top ranked documents extracted from the document collection that have both relevant and irrelevant information.
+Discussing the mixture model method, Zhai and Lafferty \cite{zhai2001model} consider the top-ranked documents extracted from the document collection that have both relevant and irrelevant information.
 The proposed method is a mixture productive model that integrates the query topic model $p(t|\theta_Q)$ to the collection language model $p(t|C)$.
 The collection language model is a suitable model for irrelevant information (content) in top-ranked documents.
 Following this mixture model, the log-likelihood for top-ranked documents is defined as

-where:\\ $T_R$ is the set of top-ranked documents,\\ $\theta_Q$ is the estimated query model,\\ $c(t,D)$ is the number of occurrences of term $t$ in document $D$, and\\ $\lambda$ is a weighting parameter with a value between 0 and 1.
+where:\\ $T_R$ is the set of top-ranked documents,\\ $\theta_Q$ is the estimated query model,\\ $c(t,D)$ is the number of occurrences of term $t$ in document $D$, and,\\ $\lambda$ is a weighting parameter with a value between 0 and 1.

-After the evaluation of log-likelihood, EM algorithm \cite{dempster1977maximum} is used to estimate the query topic model so that the likelihood of the top-ranked documents is maximized.
-However, estimating the query topic model is perhaps more difficult than estimating the document model because queries are generally short resulting in inadequacy of retrieved documents.
-Comparatively, this mixture model has a stronger theoretical justification, estimating the value of weighting parameter $\lambda$ can be a difficult task.